Data shows the retiring generation lacks retirement preparation, and many have not saved enough, particularly women.

 Working with a professional can help alleviate financial insecurity through better preparation based on your individual goals.
 There are several retirement vehicles you should be aware of as you consider your retirement options:

-- Traditional or Roth individual retirement account (IRA)
+- Traditional or Roth individual retirement account (IRA) – a tax-advantaged personal savings account that individuals can contribute to.

+Social Security retirement benefits – a monthly benefit for older Americans funded through employee and employer payroll taxes.
 In addition to reviewing specific retirement accounts, here are four key considerations to help you better prepare for retirement, including:

 Generate income using assets and investments

 Discuss with your financial advisor how to generate income during retirement with the money you’ve set aside for this time in your life.
 Your planner can help you separate your assets into three groups: taxable, tax-favored and tax-free.
-If you take a blended approach to meeting your required minimum distributions‡, your money may be more likely to last longer.
+If you take a blended approach to meeting your retirement distributions needs, your money may be more likely to last longer.
 Your advisor can also help you look into income-producing assets, such as rental properties, dividend stocks, or other more conservative investments like money market accounts and time deposit accounts.
 Having a passive way to generate income as part of your portfolio can help supplement any retirement savings you’ve built up during your working years.

 Diversify your portfolio